Oberon

 Where Oberon sits on the full axis

 By size on the journey, Oberon sits between Iapetus and Rhea.
-The band below uses nearby Moons objects for context.
+The band below compares Oberon with nearby Large icy moon objects so the size jump stays easy to read.

 Shared physical scale